7 Part Framework for a Successful Presentation Storyline

 If you think about almost any major blockbuster movie, there is some sort of guide that comes in to help our hero.
 This guide has already been through & conquered the same problem our hero now faces.
 In your presentation, your audience is the hero and you are their guide.

-A good guide always has a plan, you need to give your audience an actionable plan how to overcome the problem you’ve brought to their attention.
+A good guide always has a plan, you need to give your audience an actionable plan on how to overcome the problem you’ve brought to their attention.

 Call to Action

-A hero often has objections and might not be ready take action or follow your plan.
+A hero often has objections and might not be ready to take action or follow your plan.
 You need to call them to action, give them a reason why they should act now.

 With almost any decision there are two potential outcomes.
-In your presentation your audience needs to understand what a potential negative outcome looks like if they don’t take action and follow your plan.
+In your presentation, your audience needs to understand what a potential negative outcome looks like if they don’t take action and follow your plan.
 This is the outcome where the “other guy” gets the girl or the team loses the championship game.